 The fragrance always catches people by surprise.
 In fact, just the other day I was sitting at my front table when I watched a solicitor walk up to my front door to drop off a flyer of some sort.

-As he turned to walk away, I saw him stop in their tracks and turn back again to walk over to my sarcococca to see what was smelling so good.
+As he turned to walk away, I saw him stop mid-step and turn back again to walk over to my sarcococca.
+He just had to see for himself what was smelling so good.

-In addition to its winter flowers, the arching branches are also studded with pearl-sized black or red berries.
+In addition to the sarcococca’s winter flowers, the arching branches are also studded with pearl-sized black or red berries.
 But don’t worry – they’re not horrifically messy berries as the birds usually eat most of them before they drop.